Climate Change Is Disrupting Centuries-Old Methods Of Winemaking In France

 "Bordeaux is no longer the center of the wine world.
 People are making wine everywhere and they're evolving a lot faster than we are.
 We are living in a bubble."

-Bordeaux winemakers like Maufras say if they're going to adapt and survive — either with the grapes they have, or by planting new varieties — the centuries-old rules governing Bordeaux wines will have to evolve as well.
+Bordeaux winemakers such as Maufras say that if they're going to adapt and survive — either with the grapes they have, or by planting new varieties — the centuries-old rules governing Bordeaux wines will have to evolve as well.

 But agronomic scientist Ollat says irrigation is not a sustainable option.
-"In the future, if there's a lack of water, it will be kept for crop production – to feed people – and not for wine," she says.
-"The grape vine comes from the Mediterranean region and it has a great ability to adapt to drought."
+"In the future, if there's a lack of water, it will be kept for crop production — to feed people — and not for wine," she says.
+"The grapevine comes from the Mediterranean region and it has a great ability to adapt to drought."

 In a sign of how serious the situation has become, this past July the French wine governing body, the INAO (Institute National de l'Origine et de la Qualité), approved the use of seven new grapes for certain categories of Bordeaux wines.